 There is research underway to support the claims of these various benefits of legalization of marijuana, and some reports have already come out showing that the economy does, in fact, benefit from the legalization of marijuana.
 According to Alicia Wallace from The Cannabist, the marijuana industry in the US could exceed $24 billion in revenue by 2025.

 Many people have the mentality that since the majority of people living in the US want the legalization of marijuana, federal lawmakers have to take note and give the people what they want.
 As more and more states continue to legalize medical and recreational marijuana, the gap between state law and federal law will continue to grow.
-President Trump noted that he has no intention of getting in the way of state law and intends to allow states to enact their laws regarding medical and recreational use of marijuana.
+President Trump noted that he has no intention of getting in the way of state law and intends to allow states to enact their laws regarding medical and recreational use of marijuana so that people can continue to shop for cbd products if their state allows it.